 The lady also told me that only the products sold at the mall or through their website are authentic and items on Amazon are not under warranty.
 While I did buy my product from the mall kiosk, it had the sticker on it that you see in the second picture below.
 She assured me my receipt proves I bought it from them.
 If however, you cannot return it to the kiosk (because they often close or move in the malls) there is a $20-$40 shipping charge to return the item......even though it's not your fault if it quit working!

 Out of curiosity I looked on Amazon and Sutra does have a store on there selling their products under their own name.
+As you can see in the picture, Sutra and Sutra Beauty are listed as the sellers.
 Photos in some of the listings show the same sticker that's on my flatiron box.
 I don't even know how to decipher this!
 Sutra is selling their own product and telling you it's fake so they don't have to give refunds.
 I guess that's how they get around Amazon giving automatic refunds.
 Sneaky, sneaky.

 It is a pretty peacock printed flat iron that does not work as expected and damaged my hair the few times I used it.
 I would definitely not recommend this product and would buy a CHI or even a cheap store brand flat iron with a real warranty & return policy!